The Clinch Valley

 Our on-the-ground operations are designed to enhance a wide range of forest resources, including soil and water quality, high-value timber, carbon storage, and sensitive wildlife habitat.
 All management, including our timber harvesting, is guided by principles set forth in an Operations Plan prepared in consultation with many forestry and wildlife professionals.

 Our Conservation Forestry Program involves a unique arrangement with private landowners in southwestern Virginia.
-While retaining ownership of their properties, they transfer timber and carbon rights to the Conservancy through permanent forest management easements.
+While retaining ownership of their properties, they transfer timber and ecosystem service rights to the Conservancy through permanent forest management easements.
 In return, forest owners receive annual payments based on the value of their timber.

 The Conservancy makes all forest management and harvest decisions, and the generated revenues help sustain the program.
 The partnership ensures that the properties remain as working forests rather than succumbing to development or other land-use changes.